-However, if subsequent construction occurs within five (5) years of completion of the prior construction, and the combined fair market value of the subsequent and prior construction exceeds the amount specified above, the subsequent construction shall be considered a substantial development for the purpose of this chapter.
-Construction of dock structures for the private noncommercial use of the owner, lessee, or contract purchaser of single- and multi-family residences are exempt from the requirement for a Substantial Development Permit want to RCW 90.58.030(3)(c)(vii) and WAC 173-27-040(2)(h).
-A dock is a landing and moorage facility for aft and does not include recreational decks, storage facilities or other appurtenances.
-This excent dock de red (T) twenty the sand dollars (\$20,000) for dock and are of equal or les source footage that the existing replaced; or (II) ten thousand dollars for all other docks constructed in fresh waters.
-However, if subseq construction occurs within five (5) years of completion of the prior construction, and the combined fair market due of the subsequent and prior construction exceeds the amount specified in either (I) or (II) above, the All dollar beginning July reference.
+Construction of dock structures for the private noncommercial use of the owner, lessee, or contract purchaser of single- and multi-family residences are exempt from the requirement for a Substantial Development Permit pursuant to RCW 90.58.030(3)(e)(vii) and WAC 173-27-040(2)(h).
+A dock is a landing and moorage facility for watereraft and does not include recreational decks, storage facilities or other appurtenances.
+This exception applies if the fair market value of the dock does not exceed (I) twenty thousand dollars (\$20,000) for docks that are constructed to replace existing docks and are of equal or lesser square footage that the existing dock being replaced; or (II) ten thousand dollars for all other docks constructed in fresh waters.
+However, if subsequent construction occurs within five (5) years of completion of the prior construction, and the combined fair market value of the subsequent and prior construction exceeds the amount specified in either (I) or (II) above, the subsequent construction shall be considered a substantial development.
+All dollar thresholds will be adjusted for inflation by the State Office of Financial Management every five (5) years, beginning July 1, 2018, based upon changes in the consumer price index during that time period, and this change is hereby incorporated by reference.\( \)